 If you’re tired of store-bought dental treatments and internet fads, it’s time to visit a cosmetic dentist!
-The best ones will provide you with information on the latest procedures and advise you on which is the best option for you.
+The ideal ones will provide you with information on the latest procedures and advise you on which is the recommended option for you.
 When you visit a cosmetic dentist, you are setting yourself up for results that will last.
-Join us as we explore the top 5 cosmetic dental procedures that will help your smile look its best:
+Join us as we explore the top 5 cosmetic dental procedures that will help your smile look its brightest:

 Bright teeth are often associated with warmth, confidence, and health.
 It should come as no surprise that teeth bleaching is one of the most common cosmetic dental procedures.
 Teeth bleaching can be performed in your dentist’s office for immediate results or at home if you are looking for something more gradual.
 Whether you’re in a dentist’s chair or on your couch, the bleaching processes are very similar.
 Both teeth whitening options use peroxide-based bleaching agents, but in-office systems contain 15% to 43% peroxide and at-home systems contain 3% to 20% peroxide.
 Generally, when you increase the solution strength and length of time of solution exposure, the whiter your teeth become.
 However, the higher the percentage of peroxide in the whitening solution, the shorter it should be applied to the teeth.
 Prolonged exposure to high amounts of peroxide increases your risk of tooth dehydration and sensitivity.
 If you are prone to teeth sensitivity, your doctor will likely suggest an at-home treatment plan instead of in-office cosmetic dental procedures.